corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

    Total time taken: 3943ms
    ```

-If there are any transactions that cannot be validated, the reported issues need to be addressed before proceeding with the upgrade.
+If there are any transactions that cannot be validated, you must address the reported issues before proceeding with the upgrade.
-If all transactions are validated successfully then the node can be upgraded or safely interoperate with a 4.12 node.
+If all transactions are validated successfully, then you can upgrade the node, or it can safely interoperate with a 4.12 node.

 #### Validating Corda 4.11 nodes
 To validate a Corda 4.11 node::